Git-K3rnel/VulnHub/SECOS-1/README.md

 Linux Kernel 3.13.0 < 3.19 (Ubuntu 12.04/14.04/14.10/15.04) - 'overlayfs' Local Privilege Escalation   | linux/local/37292.c
 ```

-our version meets exactly with this exploit we download this exploit and upload it on the victim on `/tmp` directory
+our version meets exactly with this exploit we download it and upload it on the victim on `/tmp` directory

 compile it on victim :